Meet Our Board Members

 Matt Krebsbach - City of Aurora Parks

-He was promoted to this position in May of 2024 after spending the last 4 years as the Parks Supervisor of the Aurora Sports Park.
+He was promoted to this position in September of 2025 after spending the last 4 years as the Parks Supervisor of the Aurora Sports Park.
 Originally from Austin, Minnesota, he has lived in Colorado for the past 18 years working for the City of Cherry Hills Village and City of Aurora.
 He graduated from the University of Phoenix with a B.A. in Business Management and from Penn State with a B.S. in Turfgrass Science.
 He earned his Certified Sports Field Manager designation in April of 2024.

 John Calendine - The Roaring Fork Club